 Once you've hammered out plenty of hollow body holds, you might want to advance to flexed arm hangs, which will also fire up your core and prepare your body for pull-ups.
 For a real challenge, Tripp recommends adding alternating knee lifts (10 to 15 reps per side) to your hangs.

-But only take a crack at kipping once you’ve mastered the fundamentals of proper pull-ups.
+But only take a crack at kipping once you’ve achieved the fundamentals of proper pull-ups.
 Otherwise, kipping is just a sloppy attempt to perform pull-ups without maintaining control, perfecting your form or strengthening your core.